-All measurement values can be used for the control of limit-dependent switching outputs.
+The measurement value can be used for the control of limit-dependent switching outputs.
 States can be linked via AND logic gates and OR logic gates.
 Multi-function modules change input data as required by means of calculations, querying a condition, or converting the data point type.
-In addition, an integrated control variable comparator can compare and output variables that were received via communication objects.
+In addition, an integrated manipulated variable comparator can compare and output variables that were received via communication objects.
+An integrated PI controller controls heating and cooling according to temperature.